aq18507/GATORdocs/doc/Scripts.rst

 Description
 +++++++++++

-This function reads data from all ``.mat`` files in a directory and sorts in a single array.
+This function reads data from all ``.mat`` files in a directory and sorts them in a single array.
 Since the outputs that are required may vary quite significantly it is written in such an array that all data can be accessed with relative ease.
-To make a request an input structured array must be created; lets call it ``Request`` that contains a request variable that follows the convention ``r1``, ``r2``, ``r3``, etc. Each request consists of a string array which is structured as follows
+To make a request an input structured array must be created; let's call it ``Request`` that contains a request variable that follows the convention ``r1``, ``r2``, ``r3``, etc. Each request consists of a string array which is structured as follows

 .. code-block:: matlab